Quantcast

 Music 8.5

 Long story short, I loved it!
-This drama has lots of flaws and frustrating moments, and it's admittedly not perfect but it still has its fair share of merits.
+This drama has lots of flaws and frustrating moments but also has its fair share of merits.

 Many people pointed out the less-than-optimal editing and storytelling, and honestly, it's a bit difficult not to.
 The editing team did a phenomenal disservice to an otherwise good drama.
 Especially in the initial episodes where some scenes seemed to have been clumsily stitched together without any regard for the flow, leaving the viewers to read between the lines.
 But as the story progresses, it gradually gets better and is no longer a major issue.
 So, if you are willing to give this drama a try, I’d suggest watching at least 6-8 eps before dropping because once you get hooked, it gets better.

-The drama has a classical wuxia setting and gives Blood of Youth/Dashing youth and The Untamed vibes with intertwining friendships, love and hatred transcending generations.
+The drama has a classical wuxia setting and gives a bit of Blood of Youth/Dashing youth and The Untamed vibes (minus the special effects) with intertwining friendships, love and hatred transcending generations.
 If you are new to wuxia, it may be overwhelming to keep track of the seemingly important looking unimportant characters sprawled across the board but in hindsight, they are ones who make the Jianghu feel alive and vibrant and help you appreciate the world-building in the long run.

 The plot and the characters make for an interesting watch and personally, the cast really pulled through and saved this drama.